carlosngo/library-system/README.md

 # Library System
-A machine project for the course Secure Web Development in De La Salle University
+A library system built using Django for the course Secure Web Development in De La Salle University.
+Different privileges are given for different roles.

 Carlos Miguel Ngo
 Kathleen Nicole Garay